Bolts are too close to plate edge or outside of the connected plate

 With the increased distance of the bolt from the edge, the calculation can be performed.

 Cause II: Bolts are not associated with the correct plate.

 Even though the bolts in the following figure may look as correctly placed, the error occurred.
 The reason is that all the 8 bolts cannot be defined in one manufacturing operation, as they are connecting the stiffening plates with two different members.
 The left quartet connects the stiffening plates with the B1 member while the right quarter of bolts connects the stiffening plates with the B2 member.

 Therefore, it is necessary to separate the bolts into two manufacturing operations.
 In the first step, define bolt grid GR1 of four bolts for member B1 with the appropriate position of bolts.

 Copy the operation, change the Member 2 to B2 and adjust the bolt positions.

 Now, the bolt groups are associated with the correct plates and the calculation can be performed.

-To design both sided splices efficiently is better to use Splice manufacturing operation.
-Design could be done with only one operation and you cannot accidentally misuse the bolts.
+To design both sided splices efficiently, it is better to use the Splice manufacturing operation.
+Design could be done within one operation which prevents mistakes.
 Just follow the picture below.